Frequently Asked Questions about Climbing Scafell Pike

 How long will it take?

-Whilst it is impossible to say with any accuracy how long it will take any particular group to climb Scafell Pike most reasonably fit regular hill walkers will take between two and three hours for the ascent from Wasdale Head and less for the descent.
+It is impossible to say with any accuracy how long it will take any particular group to climb Scafell Pike.
+Times vary widely depending on the group’s fitness and the weather.

 What about dogs?